-Although it has different meanings depending on the type of technology, this is mainly about the video game version, which is to restart just the game without having to reboot the system (i.e. a Hard Reset).
+Although it has different meanings depending on the type of technology, this is mainly about the video game version, which is restarting the game without rebooting the system (i.e. a Hard Reset).
 This is mostly to save power (especially in handhelds) and time (especially in disc systems, which have long boot-ups).
 Modern consoles tend to have this built into the system, where pressing a specific button brings up a menu that allows you to quit your current game and return to the system menu.

 This can take two forms:

 - Choosing to return to the title screen from one of the game menus.
-This is so common, it doesn't really need examples (save for any game that plays with it).
+This is so common that it doesn't really need examples (save for any game that plays with it).

 - Pressing a button combination that returns to either the title screen or just before.